eead-csic-compbio/eead-csic-compbio.github.io/compbio/md/index.md

   </tr>
 </table>

-The Computational & Structural Biology Group at [EEAD-CSIC](http://www.eead.csic.es) has interest in the following research topics:
+The Computational & Structural Biology Group at [EEAD-CSIC](https://www.eead.csic.es) lies at the intersection of computational and structural biology, genomics and plant breeding.
+Our main activities are the development of software and databases for the analysis of genomic and agroclimatic data, as well as structural and evolutionary studies of protein families.
+We collaborate with research groups from EEAD-CSIC, different universities and CSIC hubs [BCB](https://conexion-bcb.csic.es) and [Life](https://lifehub.csic.es).
+The group is part of the
+[INB/ELIXIR ES](https://inb-elixir.es/about-inb/inb-nodes) node and represents CSIC at partnership Agriculture of Data.

+Our current research lines are:

 - (Pan)genomics and transcriptional regulation of grasses
 - High-resolution agroclimatic indices for field trials and adaptation studies
 - Evolutionary and structural analysis of ductile proteins (IDPs) and flavoenzymes

-The group is part of the [INB/ELIXIR ES node](https://inb-elixir.es/about-inb/inb-nodes) and CSIC hubs [BCB](https://conexion-bcb.csic.es) and [Life](https://lifehub.csic.es).

 ![](pics/EEAD2024.jpg)